Susan Boyle: Global dominance and tour (2010–2014)

-Hope (2014–2016)
+Continued success (2014–2019)

 Boyle released her sixth album, Hope, in October 2014 in the US and in November 2014 in the UK.
 The album, whose theme is hope and inspiration, includes a recorded live performance by Boyle of "You Raise Me Up" with the Lakewood Church choir.
 Hope mostly contains renditions of classic ballad song, as well as uptempo songs themed around inspiration and hope as Boyle sees those as the "two elements we all need in our life to drive us forward and inspire us to go out and capture our dreams; they worked for me after all."
 Boyle stated that "I have really enjoyed making this album.
 I had a huge input in music suggestions and finally have been able to record one of my all time favourites, "Angel", originally by Sarah Mclachlan.
 I also am pleased to be able to sing some uptempo songs that show variation in my repertoire."